JepEtau/py_temporalfix/README.md

 Append `--log` to the command line.
 The script:
 - parses the script and display some info
 - displays the encoder command line
-- creates a log file in the `log` directory
+- creates a log file in the output directory
 Please attach this log when reporting an issue